flamerohr/image-select/README.md

 - There are missing "loading" UI I could add to when images/faces are loading.
 - Figma showed a right click menu, which would've been simple to implement if I put in a bit more time.
+- Add a better mock setup for async testing